-Well, after the harvest photo of all our peas, you’re probably not surprised by this post, are you?
-Last year when I experimented with freezing green beans without blanching them first, I didn't have enough peas to try the method (or anti-method, ha!) with – we just ate the few that we harvested.
+When I experimented with freezing green beans without blanching first (with great success!), I didn't have enough peas to try the method (or anti-method, ha!) right then - we just ate the few that we harvested.
 As soon as we had a decent harvest, though, I experimented with freezing peas without blanching, too.

-However, snap peas do seem to have more water content than beans, so the pods do not come out crisp, but the inside peas do and the flavor is still sweet and pleasant with the bit of crisp.
-Snow peas fair a bit better, probably because there's not as much air in the pod as snap peas.
-So, this is one of those, try-it-and-see-if-you-like-it type of methods.
-For me, this is much better than the alternative.
+Since snap peas do seem to have more water content than beans, the pods do not come out crisp like fresh, but the inside peas do, and the flavor is still sweet and pleasant with the bit of crisp.
+Snow peas fair a better, probably because there's not as much air in the pod as snap peas.

-Of course part of the reason it appeals to me, besides how they come out of the freezer, is because it's so quick.
+Part of the reason this method appeals to me, besides how they come out of the freezer, is because it's so quick.
 That's the thing I love most about eliminating the whole blanching process - well, that and not having to deal with boiling water when it's hot outside.

 - Strip pods of the tops and strings, as usual.
 Clean if needed, and dry well.
-You do NOT need to clean them unless you don't know where they came from or who handled them.
+You do not need to clean them unless you don't know where they came from or who handled them.
 Mine grow organically and never touch the ground, so I don't bother.
-IF you do wash, plan to air dry or hand dry well (TIP: spinning in a salad spinner will help dry faster), as water will cause the dreaded ice crystals to form faster.
+IF you do wash, plan to air dry or hand dry well (TIP: spinning in a salad spinner will help dry faster), as water will cause the dreaded ice crystals to form faster in the freezer.

 - Slice pods into 1 to 2-inch pieces.
 You could leave them whole, but I find cutting into smaller pieces helps detract from the inevitable changes that occur in the freezer to the texture - when they're smaller, it's less noticeable.